hartwigmedical/actin/molecular/README.md

 Every variant, copy number and disruption is annotated with `geneRole`, `proteinEffect` and `isAssociatedWithDrugResistance`.
 Furthermore, every fusion is annotated with `proteinEffect` and `isAssociatedWithDrugResistance`.

-The annotation algo tries the best matching entry from SERVE's mapping of the `CKB` database as follows:
+The annotation algo for above tries the best matching entry from SERVE's mapping of the `CKB` database as follows:

 - For variants the algo searches in the following order:
     - Is there a hotspot match for the specific variant?
 If yes, use hotspot annotation.